rikosintie/Discovery/Helper-scripts.md

 - system data
 - interface statistics

-In addition, there is a script to convert mac addresses between different formats

-- Convert MAC address formats

-In the port-maps folder
+In the data folder, below the port-maps folder, two text files are created:

-- data
 - hostname-mac-address.txt - Output of show mac-address per port
 - hostname-arp.txt - Output of show arp command

-- final
+In the final folder

-  - hostname-ports.txt - Output of scripts for port mapping
+- hostname-ports.txt - The final output of two scripts for creating port maps

 In the "Interface" folder